AlexxBenny/Merlin/docs/subsystems/interface.md

 ## Overview

-The interface layer provides a **decoupled communication bridge** between the MERLIN runtime process and external consumers (dashboard, widget, third-party tools).
-It uses **filesystem-based IPC** for state export and a **command queue** for exactly-once command execution.
+The interface layer provides a **decoupled communication bridge** between the MERLIN runtime process and external consumers (dashboard, widget, Telegram bot, third-party tools).
+It uses **filesystem-based IPC** (via a shared `ipc.py` module) for state export and a **command queue** for exactly-once command execution.

 Key design constraint: the API server runs as a **separate process** — it never imports or touches MERLIN core internals directly.